Personal profile

 Outstanding Graduate Student Paper Award, John Dewey Society, 2021

-Dr. Hedrick-Shaw has taught undergraduate and graduate courses on topics such as: foundations of bilingual education, literacy methods for multilingual learners (PreK-6 and 7-12), bi/multilingual assessment, field-based practicum/student teaching, and qualitative research methods.
+Dr. Hedrick-Shaw has taught undergraduate and graduate courses on topics such as the foundations of bi/multilingual education, literacy methods for emergent bilingual students (PreK-6 and 7-12), bi/multilingual assessment, field-based practicum/student teaching, and qualitative research methods.